ballerina-platform/module-ballerinax-aws.redshiftdata/examples/music-store/Developing a music store.md

-# Developing a music store API with AWS Redshift Data connector
+# Developing a music store

 This guide explains how to create an HTTP RESTful API using Ballerina for performing basic CRUD operations on a database by connecting to AWS Redshift Data API.